 It's usually due to the dog being untrained in some aspect and an adopter is busy or has no interest in the responsibility.

 This ordeal is easy to avoid when you have a list of must-haves and nice-to-haves.
-Choose a pet based on your criteria.
+Choose a dog or cat based on your criteria.

 If you work from home and need stillness to function, an energetic herding dog wouldn't be a logical choice.
 Senior dogs might be sensible, or cats in general.

-Got kids with lots of energy that needs to be expressed?
+Got kids with high energy and activity needs?
 In that scenario, the very same dog may be the rational choice, especially if your house has a big fenced in yard.